-Desk Managers oversee the operations of a residence hall front desk, serving a residence hall community ranging from 100-800 students.
-Experience as a Desk Assistant, in supervising others, working with culturally diverse populations, knowledge of Residence Life, or comparable experience is required background for a Desk Manager.
-Desk Managers ensure that his/her staff are providing a high quality service while maintaining a respectful and professional work environment.
-Desks are often the first contact for students and guests entering the community, and it is crucial that the desk staff sets a safe, welcoming, and inclusive tone.
+Desk Managers oversee the operations of a residence hall front desk, serving a residence hall community ranging from 64-776 students.
+Experience as a Desk Assistant, supervision, working with culturally diverse populations, knowledge of Residence Life, or comparable experience is advised background for a Desk Manager.
+Desk Managers ensure that their staff are providing high quality service while maintaining a safe and professional work environment.

-Desk Managers will manage a team of 7-10 Desk Assistants.
-Duties include: desk staff selection, training and evaluation, overseeing key and card access accountability, implementing policies and procedures in accordance with Residence Life standards/expectations, following University policy, meeting with the Community Director and Resident Assistant staff, working closely with hall council representatives, attending monthly campus-wide DM meetings, and meeting bi-weekly with area Coordinators for Desk and Summer Operations (CD/SOs) who will serve as the Desk Managers direct supervisor.
-Resources include: desk computer, Residence Life payroll time keeping system, Residence Life electronic temporary access control system, access to area office printer, copier, fax, desk supplies, and staff development funds.
+Desk Managers will manage a team of 8-15 Desk Assistants.
+Duties include: staff selection, training and evaluation, overseeing key and card access accountability, implementing policies and procedures in accordance with Residence Life standards, working closely with hall staff, attending monthly DM meetings, and meeting bi-weekly with Coordinators for Desk and Summer Operations (CD/SOs) who serve as the Desk Managers direct supervisor.

 Desk Operations include (but are not limited to) the following:

 - Proper scheduling and record keeping of all hours worked by authorized student employees (Desk Assistants, i.e. DAs).
-Desk Managers will be responsible for submitting time sheets as directed by Residence Life Payroll (see “payroll” section of Desk Manual for more information).
+Desk Managers will be responsible for submitting time card reports EVERY Thursday and Sunday afternoons and follow any other processes as directed by Residence Life Payroll.

-- On-going training of Desk Assistants in the areas of emergency procedures, hall security, customer service, keys, temporary access cards, ETACC system, mail distribution and regulations, and University policies/procedures.
+- On-going training of Desk Assistants in the areas of emergency procedures, hall security, customer service, keys, temporary access cards, ETACC system, mail distribution and regulations, and University policies and procedures.

 - Provide staff development activities on a regular basis to maintain staff camaraderie.

-- The DM should maintain a presence at the desk by working shifts at his/her desk regularly and being aware of all desk happenings.
+- The Desk Manager should maintain a presence by working shifts at their desk regularly.